UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 ```

 Once the user has signed in, the client app can use the HTTP APIs to save and retrieve learner data, progress information, etc.

+**Expected outputs**
+* App built; single sign on is displayed when the RESPECT launcher app is installed.
+User can sign-in using RESPECT launcher account.

 ### 5 Support launching a specific Learning Unit